mariammostafatv-commits/MedLiNKK/README.md

 Department of Computer Science Technology
 Fall 2025

-For licensing inquiries regarding commercial use, please contact the author.
+For licensing inquiries regarding commercial use, please contact the author (Youssef Mekkkawy).

 ---